RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring/mdns.md

 of]({{< relref "/rs/administering/intercluster-replication/replica-of.md" >}})
 feature.

-First, ensure that the machines acting as clients and the machines acting as nodes reside on the same physical network, or have the networking infrastructure configured to allow multicasting between them.
+First, make sure that the machines acting as clients and the machines acting as nodes reside on the same physical network, or have the networking infrastructure configured to allow multicasting between them.